enspirit/bmg-website/src/content/docs/reference/Operations/union.md

 ```
 ### Problem

-Given two relations with the same header, create a relation with all tuples from both relations.
+Given two relations with the same heading, create a relation with all tuples from both relations.

 Example: *I want the list of all managers plus all employees.*